salsabilmislat/reading-notes/code401/Read435.md

 *There are many different types of graphs.
 This depends on how connected the graphs are to other node/vertices.*

-#### The three different types are completed, connected, and disconnected.

 ### Complete Graphs

 *A complete graph is when all nodes are connected to all other nodes.*